rasjonell/rasjonell.github.io/posts/2020-02-03-foxx-typescript.md

 ### Better Mental Modeling

-As an example let's think about a basic social media.
+As an example let’s think about a basic social media interaction.
 At the core all we need is `user follows user`.
 With traditional "relational" databases you'd need to create a through table that holds foreign-keys to represent this many-to-many relationship.
 This itself is already unnecessarily complicated, but what if we introduce posts, reactions, etc. In order to fetch posts only from users that the current user follows you'd need to do expensive multiple joins and possibly sub-queries.

 However with graphs it is as simple as stating the relationship.
 ![Graph representation of user follows user relationship](/media/user_user.png)